Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% cut "Incorrect actions by the requester" %}

-If you receive spam, or if someone tries to obtain your contact information or suggests installing any programs, write to the support service: [form](https://forms.yandex.com/surveys/8719/?lang=en&iframe=1&service=toloka-ai).
+If you receive spam, or if someone tries to obtain your contact information or suggests installing any programs, write to the support service:

 {% note info %}

-Please don't send duplicate requests or ask for a faster response.
+Don't send repeated requests or ask for a faster response.
 The support service reviews all incoming requests.
 You will receive a reply within a few days.

 {% endnote %}